ous-uio-bioinfo-core/Eurocan_microRNA/README.md

 ### not_in_github/
 - *Agilent_ncRNA_60k_normalised_miRNA_expression_ORIGINAL.txt*, the processed data file made by Dvinge et al. (UCAM) obtainable from ...
-- *AHUS_AFE/*, the raw agilent feature extraction files from AHUS obtainable from ....
+- *AHUS_AFE/*, the raw Agilent feature extraction files from AHUS obtainable from ....

+### Pam50 classification not included
+The pam50 classifications we use. are based on mRNA microarray data from the same cohorts.
+Neither the data or script to do this classification are provided here.
+The pam50 labels are presented and used as any other clinical label.
+Be aware that the pam50 classification we made for the UCAM data, differ somewhat from the classification in Dvinge et al.

 ### Commands to reproduce the reports and results
 Several libraries might be needed to be installed.